-- EDTA (Lavender Microtainer®) - Heparin (Green Microtainer®) - Serum with clot activator, with or without gel separator (Yellow Microtainer®) - Serum non additive (Red Microtainer®) - 8.
-Specific specimen collection for Pennsylvania Department of Health Newborn Screening Blood Collection Form (filter paper): - a.
-Prior to obtaining the specimen, properly complete the filter paper form with all the information requested.
-Note: Patient date and time of birth, specimen draw date and time are mandatory fields.
-Failure to provide this information will result in an unacceptable specimen and will require specimen recollection. - b.
+- 1. EDTA (Lavender Microtainer®) - 2.
+Heparin (Green Microtainer®) - 3.
+Serum with clot activator, with or without gel separator (Yellow Microtainer®) - 4.
+Serum non additive (Red Microtainer®) - 8.
+Specific Specimen Collection instructions for Pennsylvania Department of Health Newborn Screening blood collection form (filter paper form) - 1.
+Prior to obtaining the specimen, properly complete the filter paper form with all the information requested. - Note: Patient date and time of birth, specimen draw date and time are mandatory fields.
+Failure to provide this information will result in an unacceptable specimen and will require specimen recollection. - 2.
 Collect the specimen directly onto the filter paper form.
-Do not collect in capillary tubes and transfer to form. - c.
+Do not collect in capillary tubes and transfer to form. - 3.
+Wipe away the first drop of blood with a dry gauze pad. - 4.
 Allow a large drop of blood to form.
-Touch formed drop onto the center of each of the printed circles on the form. - d.
+Touch formed drop onto the center of each of the printed circles on the form. - 5.
 Allow blood to saturate the circle so that the white portion within each circle is no longer visible on the front and back side of the paper.
 Note: A single large drop of blood should be used to saturate the filter paper circle.
-Avoid a layering technique (i.e., method whereby the filter paper is touched to several drops of blood.)

-- e.
-Repeat the procedure for all four circles on the filter paper form.
-Do not touch or handle the filter paper in the circled collection areas. - f.
-Allow the collected filter paper forms to air dry horizontally for 3-4 hours at room temperature and away from direct sunlight. - g.
-Deliver specimens enclosed in glassine envelopes immediately to the laboratory.
+Avoid a layering technique (i.e., method whereby the filter paper is touched to several drops of blood.) - 6.
+Repeat the procedure for all circles on the filter paper form.
+Do not touch or handle the filter paper in the circled collection areas. - 7.
+Allow the collected filter paper forms to air dry horizontally for at least 3 hours at room temperature and away from direct sunlight. - 8.
+Deliver specimens (completed filter paper form) enclosed in glassine envelopes immediately to the laboratory.